dyuri/xglbg/README.md

 # xglbg
 Live background wallpaper in opengl for X (i3).
 It's made for shaders from [Shadertoy.com](shadertoy.com).

 Started as a fork of [liveW](https://github.com/dgranosa/liveW.git), but I've removed a lot of features I don't need, and rewrote some parts.
+Sound visualisation *inspired* by [cava](https://github.com/karlstav/cava).

 # Requirements:
  - Pulseaudio